bobby-brennan/gitback-blog/articles/making-of/content.md

 There's a lot going on there, but we're essentially telling gitback to use [https://github.com/bobby-brennan/gitback-blog](https://github.com/bobby-brennan/gitback-blog) as it's source of truth, and to keep it's local copy of the data in the ./database directory.
+Additionally, we'll check the remote repository for changes every 30 seconds.

 Note that the local machine will need permission to write to your Git repository.
 I'm using a [deploy key](https://developer.github.com/guides/managing-deploy-keys/).